ddaeuble/angular2-webpack2-seed/README.md

 5. clone git repository (download project):
   * `cd "path/to/project/dir/parent"`
   * `git clone https://github.com/ddaeuble/angular2-webpack2-seed.git`
-6. open Visual Studio Code, open directory newly-created project-dir
+6. start Visual Studio Code and open newly-created project-dir
 7. open command line, navigate inside your project-dir (if not using your IDE's command line) and install project-dependencies with npm:
   * `npm install`
 8. start or build your application with: